Adroiti/docs-for-code-review-tools/RuboCop/Layout-ClosingParenthesisIndentation.md

 ## Description

-This cops checks the indentation of hanging closing parentheses in method calls, method definitions, and grouped expressions.
+This rule checks the indentation of hanging closing parentheses in method calls, method definitions, and grouped expressions.
 A hanging closing parenthesis means `)` preceded by a line break.

-### Example
+## Examples

 ```ruby
 # good: when x is on its own line, indent this way